Premises Liability for Mold Causing Personal Injury and Illness

 What if your landlord doesn’t take you seriously?
 You may have to hire someone to test it yourself.
 However, the money you spend to test and eliminate toxic black mold will either be returned to you or added to the damages you may be entitled to recover should your claim go to court.

 However, there is one caveat.
-The mold must have been caused by a landlord’s failure to adequately monitor the property for mold.
-The mold cannot be caused by a tenant’s lack of proper housekeeping though.
-If, for example, a tenant leaves all the windows open when it’s storming outside a tenant would be responsible for that mold buildup and not the landlord.
+The mold must have been caused by a landlord’s failure to adequately monitor the property for any issues.
+If the tenant caused the mold due to lack of proper housekeeping, then they would be responsible for the buildup, not the landlord.
+For example, if a tenant leaves all the windows open during a stormy weather, they would be responsible for that mold buildup, not the landlord.